nestordemeure/AdaHessianJax/README.md

 # builds an optimizer triplet, no need to pass a learning rate
 opt_init, opt_update, get_params = adahessian()

-# generates initial state using network parameters
+# initialize the optimizer with the initial value of the parameters to optimize
 opt_state = opt_init(init_params)
 rng = numpy.random.RandomState(0)